 55 (4) Subject to the provisions of the Constitution, the Cabinet of Ministers shall provide for and determine all matters of policy relating to public officers.

 Article 55 (5) introduced by the 17th Amendment to the Constitution states that the Public Service Commission will carry out its affairs according to the policies laid down by the Cabinet of Ministers and the Public Service Commission is answerable to the parliament in regard to carrying out its functions.

-Article 59 brought in by the 17th Amendment to the Constitution also introduced a procedure to enable any aggrieved party to challenge the decisions made by the Public Service Commission by way of preferring an appeal to the Administrative Appeals Tribunal appointed by the Judicial Service Commission which was given an appellate power to alter, vary or rescind any order or decision made by the Public Service Commission.
+Article 59 brought in by the 17th Amendment to the Constitution also introduced a procedure to enable any aggrieved party to challenge the decisions made by the Commission by way of preferring an appeal to the Administrative Appeals Tribunal appointed by the Judicial Service Commission which was given the power to alter, vary or rescind any order or decision made by the Commission (in an appeal).

-The 17th Amendment to the Constitution continued to preserve the fundamental rights jurisdiction of the Supreme Court over the decisions made by the relevant bodies in the following manner;
+The 17th Amendment to the Constitution continued to preserve the fundamental rights jurisdiction of the Supreme Court in the following manner.